A Generalized Construction of Calabi-Yau Models and Mirror Symmetry: Incentives, results and summary

-In order to analyze the GLSM ground states, which form a toric variety, the secondary fan~\cite{rPhases,rAGM02,rAGM05,rAGM04,rMP0}, in Section~\ref{s:TGGS} we generalize the toric methods~\cite{rD-TV,rO-TV,rF-TV,rGE-CCAG,rCLS-TV,rCK} to cases where Laurent superpotentials naturally appear in the defining equations of the (Calabi-Yau) subvarieties.
+In order to analyze the GLSM ground states, which form a toric variety, the secondary fan~\cite{rPhases,rAGM02,rAGM05,rAGM04,rMP0}, in Section~\ref{s:TGGS} we generalize the toric methods~\cite{rD-TV,rO-TV,rF-TV,rGE-CCAG,rCLS-TV,rCK} to cases where Laurent superpotentials naturally appear in the defining equations of the (Calabi-Yau) sub-varieties.
 In particular, our extension includes a large class of non-convex and possibly self-crossing (\VEX) polytopes and corresponding fans, which contain flipped, i.e., reversely oriented cones (faces).
-We then show that such generalizations: ({ \bf a})~produce Laurent monomials in the defining equations of transversal\footnote{A function $f(x)$ is {\em\/transversal\/} if $f(x)=0$ and $\rd f(x)=0$ have no common solution other than the ``base-locus'' (such as $x=0$); we then also refer to the zero-locus $f^{-1}(0):=\{x:f(x)=0\}$ as being transversal.
-Throughout this paper, we focus on this distinctly algebraic quality, and defer its relation to the subtler complex-analytic property of smoothness (related to Cauchy-Riemann conditions and similar) for later.} Calabi-Yau hypersurfaces, and ({ \bf b})~automatically realize natural pairs of mirror Calabi-Yau $n$-folds generalizing earlier results~\cite{rBH,rBaty01,rCOK}, associated to ``\tP'' pairs of \VEX\ polytopes.
+We then show that such generalizations: ({ \bf a})~produce Laurent monomials in the defining equations of transversal\footnote{A function $f(x)$ over the toric variety $X$ is {\em\/transversal\/}, i.e., $\pD_X$-regular~\cite{rBaty01} if the ``base-locus'' $\{f(x)=0=\rd f(x)\}$ is absent from $X$, such as $x=0$ from $\IP^n=(\IC^{n+1}\smallsetminus\{0\})/\IC^*$; see Appendix~\ref{a:transverse} for more details.
+The zero-locus $f^{-1}(0):=\{x:f(x)=0\}$ is then also called transversal.
+Throughout this paper, we focus on this distinctly algebraic quality, and defer its relation to the subtler complex-analytic property of smoothness (related to Cauchy-Riemann and similar conditions) for later.} Calabi-Yau hypersurfaces, and ({ \bf b})~automatically realize natural pairs of mirror Calabi-Yau $n$-folds generalizing earlier results~\cite{rBH,rBaty01,rCOK}, associated to ``\tP'' pairs of \VEX\ polytopes.

 In Section~\ref{s:CC} we explicitly compute the Euler and Hodge numbers of the Calabi-Yau hypersurfaces in $\sF^{\sss(n)}_m$ to demonstrate that these key numerical invariants of the \tP\ pairs of {\em\/oriented\/} \VEX\ polytopes ({ \bf a})~evaluate exactly as they do for convex polytopes, and ({ \bf b})~exhibit all requisite aspects of the mirror relations.
 Section~\ref{s:Coda} summarizes our results and concluding comments, while computational details are collected in the appendices.
 While this proof-of-concept paper illustrates the various toric geometry techniques by focusing on Hirzebruch $n$-folds~\cite{rBH-Fm} and their Calabi-Yau hypersurfaces, more general examples and further details may be found in the companion paper~\cite{rBH-Big}.